kubermatic/docs/content/kubermatic/main/tutorials-howtos/monitoring-logging-alerting/master-seed/installation/_index.en.md

 * `grafana.user` and `grafana.password` should be set with custom values if no identity-aware proxy is configured.
   In this case, `grafana.provisioning.configuration.disable_login_form` should be set to `false` so that a manual login is possible.
+* `loki.persistence.size` (default: `10Gi`) controls the volume size for the Loki pods.
+* `promtail.scrapeConfigs` controls for which pods the logs are collected.
+The default configuration should be sufficient for most cases, but adjustment can be made.
+* `promtail.tolerations` might need to be extended to deploy a Promtail pod on every node in the cluster.
+  By default, master-node NoSchedule taints are ignored.

 An example `values.yaml` could look like this if all options mentioned above are customized: kkp.example.com